ijgitsh/data-access-ai-agents/README.md

 python dbsetup.py
 ```
 ## Usage
-you can run the two scripts
+you can run the two scripts to see various scenarios based on the article

 ```
+python agent-data-acesss-scenario_one.py
+python agent-data-acesss-scenarios_limited.py
+'''